Bleomycin: Mechanism of action

 Bleomycin acts by induction of DNA strand breaks.
 Some studies suggest bleomycin also inhibits incorporation of thymidine into DNA strands.
 DNA cleavage by bleomycin depends on oxygen and metal ions, at least in vitro.
 The exact mechanism of DNA strand scission is unresolved, but it has been suggested that bleomycin chelates metal ions (primarily iron), producing a pseudoenzyme that reacts with oxygen to produce superoxide and hydroxide free radicals that cleave DNA.
 An alternative hypothesis states that bleomycin may bind at specific sites in the DNA strand and induce scission by abstracting the hydrogen atom from the base, resulting in strand cleavage as the base undergoes a Criegee-type rearrangement, or forms an alkali-labile lesion.

 Biosynthesis

 Biosynthesis of bleomycin is completed by glycosylation of the aglycones.
 Bleomycin naturally occurring-analogues have two to three sugar molecules, and DNA cleavage activities of these analogues have been assessed, primarily by the plasmid relaxation and break light assays.

 History

-Bleomycin was first discovered in 1962 when the Japanese scientist Hamao Umezawa found anticancer activity while screening culture filtrates of Streptomyces verticillus.
+Bleomycin was first discovered in 1962 when the Japanese scientist Hamao Umezawa found anticancer activity while screening crude fractions of cultured Streptomyces verticillus.
 Umezawa published his discovery in 1966.
 The drug was launched in Japan by Nippon Kayaku in 1969.
 In the US, bleomycin gained FDA approval in July 1973.
 It was initially marketed in the US by the Bristol-Myers Squibb precursor, Bristol Laboratories, under the brand name Blenoxane.

 Research

 Bleomycin is used in research to induce pulmonary fibrosis in mice.
-It accomplishes this by preventing alveolar cell proliferation, which in turn leads to cellular senescence.